PickawayDemocrats/pickawaydemocrats.github.io/scholarship.md

 graduation.

 <span class="title is-4">How to Enter</span>
 1. Complete an application.
+You will need a Google account to use the form.
 2. Create a project for submission that conveys your understanding of community engagement, support of democracy, and/or civic responsibility.
 * The project can take the form of visual arts (painting, sculpture, photography, video), music, poetry, live performance (with a written script), or an essay.
-3. Complete the application and, if your project can be submitted digitally, submit it to the site below.
-If your project is a physical product, submit a written or photo description with your application no later than April 15.
+3. Submit your project.
+If it can be submitted digitally you can upload it on the application form, otherwise submit a written or photo description with your application no later than April 15.
+Please try to ***NOT*** include your name or other personally identifiable information in files that you submit.

 <span class="title is-4">Evaluation Criteria</span>
 1. Projects will be evaluated by a group of a minimum of 3 individuals from